car251290/React-chatapp/README.md

 Continue growing in React developer I use this information to practice my skills in javaScript and learn also Back end and Front End. for the project have the back end cover using this useful tool of socket help a lot to understand better how the back end and frond end work!

+# Hooks
+To answer when to use useCallBack, useMemo, and useEffect, we should know what exactly they do and how they are different.
+1.	useCallback: The useCallback is a react hook that returns a memoized callback when passed a function and a list of dependencies as parameters.
+It’s very useful when a component is passing a callback to its child component to prevent the rendering of the child component.
+It only changes the callback when one of its dependencies gets changed.
+2.	useMemo: The useMemo is similar to useCallback hook as it accepts a function and a list of dependencies but it returns the memoized value returned by the passed function.
+It recalculated the value only when one of its dependencies change.
+It is useful to avoid expensive calculations on every render when the returned value is not going to change.
+3.	useEffect: A hook that helps us to perform mutations, subscriptions, timers, logging, and other side effects after all the components has been rendered.
+The useEffect accepts a function that is imperative in nature and a list of dependencies.
+When its dependencies change it executes the passed function.

 # Node.js
 For the HTTP, I use in the app I do some documentation to understandeted better I got experency using node.js for simple React component in http for the ChatApp https://nodejs.org/dist/latest-v14.x/docs/api/http.html